filterpaper/filterpaper.github.io/qmk/userspace.md

 ```
 qmk compile ~/qmk_firmware/users/newbie/newbie.json
 ```
-If everything goes well, it will build with default settings from the keyboard source.
+If everything goes well, it will build a firmware with default settings from the keyboard source.

 # Customising the firmware
 You can start customising the firmware with code files saved inside the userspace.
-Do see QMK guide on [customising keyboard behavior](https://docs.qmk.fm/#/custom_quantum_functions) and follow the file naming conventions of [QMK userspace](https://docs.qmk.fm/#/feature_userspace).
+See QMK guide on [customising keyboard behavior](https://docs.qmk.fm/#/custom_quantum_functions) and follow the file naming conventions of [QMK userspace](https://docs.qmk.fm/#/feature_userspace).

-Hardware feature selection and QMK variables should configured in both of these files that will be a picked up automatically by the build process:
+Hardware features and QMK variables should configured in these files that will be a picked up automatically by the build process:
 ```
 ~/qmk_firmware/users/newbie/rules.mk
 ~/qmk_firmware/users/newbie/config.h
 ```
-Instead `keymap.c`, programming codes can be added into your own `<name>.c` like:
+Instead `keymap.c`, programming codes should be added into your own `<name>.c` like:
 ```
 ~/qmk_firmware/users/newbie/newbie.c
 ```